 The 2.0 diesel in 148bhp trim is only slightly down, managing 72.4mpg and CO2 emissions of 103g/km.
 That means it’s the pick of the oil-burners.
 You can also have the 2.0-litre diesel in 178bhp form with the EAT6 automatic gearbox, this sees those figures drop to 64.2mpg and 115g/km.
 Figures for the DS 4 Crossback are only minutely different for each model.

 Unfortunately, you won’t see a benefit in insurance for choosing the DS over its more established German rivals.
 In fact, the base 1.2-litre PureTech is in group 17 (three higher than an Audi A3 1.2 TFSI but on a par with the base BMW 1-Series), while the cheapest diesel is in group 20.
 The DS 4 tops out at group 27 for both the highest power petrol and diesel versions.

 Another downside of choosing the DS 4 is its mediocre forecasted depreciation figures.
 It retains between 37 and 40 per cent of its value after three years depending on engines and spec.
 For comparison, a BMW 1-Series manages to hold on to between 43 and 50 per cent of its value in the same time.
 Expect these figures to pick up as DS’s brand profile improves over time.

 Interior, design and technology

-Buyers can choose from three trims – DSign, DStyle and DSport – and all get alloy wheels and distinctive LED headlamps.
-Inside, the DS 4 impresses with the quality of its fixtures and fittings, which are a match for more expensive premium rivals.
-What’s more, there’s also a decent amount of kit, with all models getting air-conditioning, cruise control and a multifunction steering wheel.
+Inside, it’s a bit more of a mixed bag.
+The DS 4 cabin is very similar to the outgoing Citroen-badged car, and it initially impresses with the quality of its fixtures and fittings being almost a match for more expensive premium rivals.
+What’s more, there’s a decent amount of kit, with all models getting air-conditioning, cruise control and a multifunction steering wheel.

 Practicality, comfort and boot space